Frequently Asked Questions

 Q: Is there a close working relationship with local police?

 A: Yes.
-The Campus Safety & Security Staff is not empowered to enforce the law.
-Crimes are referred to the Village of Potsdam police for action.
+The Campus Safety & Security Staff are not "Peace Officers".
+Certain crimes are referred to the Village of Potsdam police for action.
 The Campus Safety & Security Officers work closely with local law enforcement agencies in aiding with the investigation of crimes committed on campus.

 Q: Are freshman allowed to have a vehicle on campus?

 A: Yes.
 This privilege is conditioned upon registering the vehicle with the University and remaining in compliance with University policy and governing student use of motor vehicles.
 You must present your state motor vehicle registration when registering your vehicle on campus.

 Q: What is "Judicial Affairs"?

 A: It is primarily the governance of student behavior.
 Each student is expected to become a positive citizen in the campus community.
 Much of the definition of acceptable behavior springs from the Code of Student Conduct as articulated in the Clarkson Regulations.
 Campus Safety & Security Officers and student staff, i.e. Resident Advisors, are responsible for enforcing the Code of Student Conduct and University policy.
 The Associate Dean/Director serves as the primary judicial officer for violations of University regulations.
 Violations are typically adjudicated within an educational framework and consistent with the educational mission of the University.
 Referral for prosecution is an option available for particularly egregious and/or criminal violations.